Lang-ay Festival 2023 Schedule/Date: March 27-April 5.

 If you are a traveler and tourist looking for an authentic cultural immersion, then Lang-ay Festival is a must-experience.
-It is celebrated every first week of April, featuring street dancing, native chants and songs, traditional culinary specialties, and many more.
+It features street dancing, native chants and songs, traditional culinary specialties, and many more.

 In this article, we will detail everything you need to know to make the most out of your Lang-ay Festival experience.

 What to See During Lang-ay Festival?

 As hinted in the previous paragraphs, Lang-ay Festival showcases the rich cultural heritage of the different tribes of Mt.
 Province.
 Here are some of the fascinating things you get to see:

 Every municipality showcases parade floats made of indigenous materials.
 Most floats represent replicas of native houses.
 A distinguishable float comes from Barlig in the form of the Philippine Eagle.

 Proceed to the Bontoc Plaza and here, you’ll find booths made of indigenous materials such as cogon grass, bamboo, and wooden poles.
 Every municipality features a unique design and showcases its primary products or agricultural produce.
 Among the common products displayed are heirloom rice, soft brooms, traditional textiles, native snacks and delicacies, wines, beads, and many more.